A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas: Introduction

-Although preclinical studies have shown the potential of such combination approaches in animal models \cite{suryadevara2018temozolomide,combined_CART_TMZ}, the effectiveness in clinical practice is being investigated within an ongoing trial (NCT04165941) \cite{TMZ_CART_trial}.
-At this point, mathematical models can help describe, understand, and predict the effects of this therapy combination on tumors. \textit{In silico} trials use virtual simulations to model such experiments, offering a powerful tool in mathematical oncology \citep{gevertz2024assessing, wang2024virtual}.
-These computational approaches help support clinical trials by reducing their risk of failure through mechanistic and predictive simulations \citep{brown2022derisking}.
+Although preclinical studies have shown the potential of such combination approaches in animal models \cite{suryadevara2018temozolomide,combined_CART_TMZ}, their effectiveness in clinical practice is currently under investigation in an ongoing trial (NCT04165941) \cite{TMZ_CART_trial}.
+At this stage, mathematical models can help describe, understand, and predict the effects of this combined therapy on tumor progression \cite{Altrock,italia2025silico}. \textit{In silico} trials use virtual simulations to model such experiments, offering a powerful tool in mathematical oncology \cite{gevertz2024assessing, wang2024virtual}.
+These computational approaches support clinical trials by reducing the risk of failure through mechanistic and predictive simulations \cite{brown2022derisking}.

-Mathematical models, which serve to describe, quantify, and predict complex behaviors, hold significant potential in optimizing administration protocols, deepening the understanding of therapeutic dynamics, and aiding in the design of clinical trials \cite{Altrock}.
-These models can unravel intricate systems, such as those involving interactions between immune systems, tumor cells, healthy cells, and treatments, and have been widely used for this purpose in recent years.
-Recent mathematical modeling studies have investigated various aspects of CAR-T cell therapies \cite{Sahoo, kimmel21,barros20,Marciniak,Ode1,Victor,SSerrano}.
+Mathematical approaches are always playing a more crucial role in medicine, providing powerful tools to unravel the complexities of diseases.
+By formulating models and analyzing data, researchers have gained deeper insights into disease mechanisms \cite{italia2022calibrated}, optimal \cite{italia2022optimal} and personalized \cite{italia2023mathematical} treatments, and effective healthcare management \cite{italia2023model}.
+In oncology, mathematical models, which serve to describe, quantify and predict complex behaviors, have significant potential to optimize administration protocols, deepen understanding of therapeutic dynamics, and help design clinical trials \cite{Altrock}.
+These models can unravel intricate systems, such as those involving interactions between immune systems, tumor cells, healthy cells, and treatments, and have been widely used for this purpose in recent years \cite{Jose1,italia2022ecc,Jose2}.
+Recent mathematical modeling studies have investigated various aspects of CAR-T cell therapies \cite{Sahoo, kimmel21,barros20,Marciniak,Ode1,Victor,SSerrano,sabir2025mathematical}.